|life span|| |

-Rhodesian ridgebacks are intelligent and independent thinkers, which unchecked can lead to a domineering personality.
+Rhodesian ridgebacks are intelligent and independent thinkers, which, unchecked, can lead to a domineering personality.
 It's important to begin obedience training as early as possible to establish a workable relationship.

 "Training is a process, not a result.
 I've had some clients get a breed I normally wouldn't have suggested.
 But they've done their reading, they've done their homework, they've followed instructions and it works out great," Kilcommons says.
-"There are other people who just blame the dog being difficult.
+"There are other people who just blame the dog for being difficult.
 Dogs learn by their interactions with us.
 Day-to-day, we have plenty of opportunities to teach the dog what we want it to do.
 We communicate with words, so our initial praise is usually cursory—they're not going to react to that.
 They read our facial expressions.
 You have to smile, you have to praise enthusiastically, and you have to mean it."

 Not all Rhodesian ridgebacks will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
 It's important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
 If adopting, ask the rescue for all available health history.

 In the 16th and 17th centuries, European settlers arrived in southern Africa with their dogs—mastiffs, Great Danes, bloodhounds, and greyhounds.
-Ill-suited for the drastic temperatures, scarce water, and rough brush, the settlers began breeding their imports with the native Khoikhoi dog, a tribal hunting dog known for the ridge lining its back, the AKC says.
+Ill-suited for the drastic temperatures, scarce water, and rough brush, the settlers began breeding their imports with the native Khoikhoi dog, a tribal hunting dog known for the ridge lining its back, according to the Rhodesian Ridgeback Rescue.
 The result was a strong, fast, intelligent dog who made an excellent hunter.